 Best Paris Day Trips

 The most popular Paris day trips are Versailles (a massive palace and gardens) and Giverny (where Monet lived).
-But there are tons of cool places to check out if you have extra days in Paris.
+But there are many cool places to check out if you have extra days in Paris.
 Here are some of the best day trips from Paris by train.

 Best London Day Trips